 Here are some examples of software we recommend:

-- Wunderlist – a useful task management software for your team, soon to be replaced by Microsoft To-Do.
+- Microsoft To-Do – a useful task management software for your team focusing around one person tasks.

 - Basecamp – another task management software but more focused around connecting with clients.